Corticosteroid: Biosynthesis

 The corticosteroids are synthesized from cholesterol within the adrenal cortex.
 Most steroidogenic reactions are catalysed by enzymes of the cytochrome P450 family.
 They are located within the mitochondria and require adrenodoxin as a cofactor (except 21-hydroxylase and 17α-hydroxylase).

 Aldosterone and corticosterone share the first part of their biosynthetic pathway.
 The last part is mediated either by the aldosterone synthase (for aldosterone) or by the 11β-hydroxylase (for corticosterone).
 These enzymes are nearly identical (they share 11β-hydroxylation and 18-hydroxylation functions), but aldosterone synthase is also able to perform an 18-oxidation.
 Moreover, aldosterone synthase is found within the zona glomerulosa at the outer edge of the adrenal cortex; 11β-hydroxylase is found in the zona fasciculata and zona glomerulosa.

-Classification of corticosteroids
+Classification

 By chemical structure

 In general, corticosteroids are grouped into four classes, based on chemical structure.
 Allergic reactions to one member of a class typically indicate an intolerance of all members of the class.
 This is known as the "Coopman classification".

 The highlighted steroids are often used in the screening of allergies to topical steroids.